 Of course flexibility in terms of a framework is not enough if it is not backed up by highly-responsive support.
 That is why we built a support system where everyone on the entire team sees all support messages and can respond quickly (we aim to respond under 10 minutes during business hours and 4 hours off hours), giving our customers the confidence that customizations will be supported correctly.
 Furthermore we believe in knowledge transfer and teams helping themselves wherever possible, which is why we create custom training videos that are shared with customer teams to support the use of the customized software.

-If you are in the same boat of having well-defined processes that are starting to break under what one customer called “Excel from Hell” or simply tools that can’t handle the stress of constant content collaboration across multiple time zones, teams, and channels, then sign-up for a free trial today and find out just how good we can be at making your complex processes simple and helping you get your entire team on the same page again.
+If you are in the same boat of having well-defined processes that are starting to break under what one customer called “Excel from Hell” or simply tools that can’t handle the stress of constant content collaboration across multiple time zones, teams, and channels, then sign-up for free and find out just how good we can be at making your complex processes simple and helping you get your entire team on the same page again.